- Home

 Course plan during enrollment

-Graduate students are primarily focused on research.
-Therefore, even though there is no upper limit on the number of credits they can take, it is not a good idea to cram too many lectures into your studies.
-However, the later you are in your studies, the busier your research for final theses and other projects tends to become, so it is best to get all your credits as soon as possible.
-In a master's program, if you take about 6-7 classes per week, you will be able to get most of your credits by the second year, so it should not be too much of a burden.
-One of the great things about graduate school is that there are no strict restrictions on credits.
+Graduate students focus primarily on research.
+Therefore, even though there's no credit limit, it's not advisable to cram too many lectures into your schedule.
+However, research tends to become busier towards the end of your studies, especially with your thesis, so try to complete your credits as early as possible.
+In a master's program, taking around 6-7 classes per week should be enough to complete most of your credits by your second year, so it shouldn't be too much of a burden.
+The lack of strict credit requirements is one of the great advantages of graduate school.

-Furthermore, those who go on to a doctoral program may be able to carry over any extra credits they earn during their master's program to their doctoral program.
+Also, those who proceed to a doctoral program may be able to carry over any extra credits earned during their master's program to their doctoral program.

 Notes on course registration